phyletica/phyletica.github.io/slides/python/intro/slides.md

 **NOTE:** Indentation is very important!
 It's how Python knows when a block of code ends

-Everything after ":" needs to be indented by exactly 4 more spaces to be in included in the statement
+Everything after ":" needs to be indented by exactly 4 more spaces to be included in the statement

+---

 ```python
 >>> x = 0